(16960) 1998 QS52

-' (provisional designation ') is a stony asteroid on a highly eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 4.1 km in diameter.
+' is a stony asteroid on a highly eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 4.1 km in diameter.
 It was discovered on 25 August 1998, by astronomers of the LINEAR program at Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
-This asteroid is one of the largest potentially hazardous asteroid known to exist.
+This asteroid is one of the largest potentially hazardous asteroids known to exist.

 Orbit and classification

 is a member of the dynamical Apollo group, which are Earth-crossing asteroids.
 Apollo asteroids are the largest subgroup of near-Earth objects.
 It orbits the Sun at a distance of 0.31–4.1 AU once every 3 years and 3 months (1,194 days; semi-major axis of 2.20 AU).
 Its orbit has an exceptionally high eccentricity of 0.86 and an inclination of 18° with respect to the ecliptic.

 The body's observation arc begins with a precovery taken at the Siding Spring Observatory in June 1983, more than 15 years prior to its official discovery observation at Socorro.